 When two homeless men were looking for food in a St. Louis, Missouri,

-apartment, they found a frozen baby.
+flat, they found a frozen baby.
 Instead of eating it, they contacted

 authorities.